 The garden measures 10 metres square, give or take, and the criteria was that the new plants should be reasonably easy to maintain, offer interest throughout the year and not be ‘too messy.’
 Good structure was crucial as the house is accessed year round through this garden.

 There’s plenty to think about when choosing plants.
 Obviously the style of garden and taste of the owners needs to be taken into consideration but it’s much more than that.
 We need to also consider the local climate, aspect of the garden - is it shady or sunny, hot or cold and what type of soil we’re working with.

 Starting with a to-scale plan of the borders I gradually choose plants to create a community, and represent each one on the plan by drawing a circle sized to to the space it can be expected to occupy at three years old.

-Although flowers are what we often associate with gardens it is actually the foliage texture and form that gives a space its character and structure, much like a skeleton.
-If all we do is focus on the flowers then impact is short lived.
+I didn’t focus on the flowers in the first instance.
+Although flowers are what we often associate with gardens it is actually the foliage texture and form that has longevity of interest and gives a space its character and structure, much like a skeleton.
+If we focus on the flowers then impact is short lived.